phaethon/kamene/README.md

-# scapy for python3 (aka scapy3k)
+# kamene (formerly known as "scapy for python3" or scapy3k)

 N.B.!
-Module name has changed from scapy to scapy3k.
-Use `from scapy3k.all import *` now.
+Repository name was recently changed from scapy to kamene.
+Also, the module name will be changed to kamene and new releases on PyPI will, also, have package name kamene.
+Documentation (including this Readme) is not fully updated yet.
+If you use current code from Github you need to use `from scapy3k.all import *` (instead of `from scapy.all import *`).
+More news to follow on the coming new features once naming transition is finalized.

 [Follow @scapy3k](https://twitter.com/scapy3k) and/or see [scapy3k news and examples](https://phaethon.github.io/scapy) for recent news.
 [Original scapy documentation updated for scapy3k](http://phaethon.github.io/scapy/api/index.html)